How to Strum Guitar Lesson

 How to Hold a Guitar Pick For Speed

 The proper way to hold the pick is between your thumb and first finger with the pick facing the strings see the picture below.
 Furthermore your arm should rest on the top of the guitar.
 This is how to hold a guitar pick for strumming.
 Click to learn the 10 things every beginner guitar player needs to know.

 The first tip to remember when learning how to strum is you need to keep your arm moving like a pendulum.
 A pendulum is a fixed object and it swings back and forth with gravity.

 - When you practice strumming mute the strings with your fretting hand. (lightly hold the strings so they don’t ring out).

 - Take your strumming hand and just strum down while your strumming count one, two, three, four.

 - Keep the hand in an even motion down up, down up, down up, down up. (keep the up/down motion even).

 Once you have practiced without the strings ringing out try using a basic chord to see if you can get it to sound out properly.
-Here is a link to a free PDF with strumming patterns to help with your strumming technique.
+Here is a link to a PDF with strumming patterns to help with your strumming technique.